bravecollective/eve-recruitment/README.md

 * To add or remove application states, modify `app/Models/Application.php`. **WARNING**: Do not change existing state IDs after deployment, since the keys are used as the ID in the database.
 * To add custom application warnings, edit `app/Models/Application.php`.
-Any strings appended to the `$warnings` array will be rendered on the application page as warnings.
+Any strings appended to the `$warnings` array in the `addWarnings()` function will be rendered on the application page as warnings.